jinghuazhao/DSA/java/README.md

 javac edu/princeton/cs/algs4/CPM.java
 java  edu.princeton.cs.algs4.CPM < jobsPC.txt
 ```
-Lastly, we could build `algs4-1.0.0.0.jar` with maven, i.e., `mvn` so the much desired .jar is in the target/ directory whose content can be listed with `jar tvf` just as `tar tvf`.
+By invoking `mvn package` above we could build `algs4-1.0.0.0.jar` with maven, to the target/ directory whose content can be listed with `jar tvf` just as `tar tvf`.